We may receive compensation when you click on links to products from our partners.

 2. Resume Writers

-I’m not saying that you should not use a [easyazon_link asin=”1593577338″ locale=”US” new_window=”default” nofollow=”default” tag=”caree07-20″ add_to_cart=”default” cloaking=”default” localization=”default” popups=”no”]resume[/easyazon_link] writer.
-Professional resume writers can be extremely helpful and many times make the difference between a great resume and a piece of, well you get the point.
+I’m not saying that you shouldn’t use a resume writer.
+Professional resume writers can be extremely helpful and many times they can make the difference between a great resume and a piece of, well you get the point.
 If you decide to get help in writing your resume, make sure that they know all about you.
 Spend time talking with them so that they get a good understanding of your experience and the type of job you want to get.
-Just sending your information to someone who you expect will produce the perfect resume is a big mistake.
-Engage and own the process.
+Just sending your information to someone who you expect will produce the

 3. Not Focused